Most Aviation Delays are Preventable

 Everything is in place to accomplish this.
 All that is needed is the aviation leadership to embrace a significant “day of” operational upgrade.

-Of course, weather, capacity, schedules, ATC, etc., impact delays, but these are not the root cause of delays, but are second and third level issues that exacerbate the highly variant point overloads.
+Further, weather, capacity, schedules, ATC equipment, etc., impact delays, but these are not the root cause of delays but are second and third level issues that exacerbate the highly variant point overloads.

-Finally, I don’t understand the airline industry’s willingness to unnecessarily cede “day of” control of the movement of their aircraft to ATC.
-This is a huge mistake that costs individual large airlines $5 Billion annually (analysis on request), while increasing CO2 emissions and reducing quality and safety.
+The airline industry’s willingness to unnecessarily cede “day of” control of the movement of their aircraft to ATC makes no business sense.
+This is a huge mistake that costs individual large airlines $5 Billion annually (analysis on request), while reducing quality and safety.